This Infographic Shows What a Heart Attack Looks Like Depending on Your Race and Gender

 - shortness of breath

 However, not everyone experiences these classic symptoms.
 In fact, it’s been well-established that heart attack symptoms in women are different, as are symptoms in older adults and people with diabetes.
+(Be sure to know the silent signs of a heart attack, too.)
 Now, a recent study by researchers at George Washington University (GW) and published in the Emergency Medicine Journal, found that race plays a role as well.
 Using data from an existing study of 4,162 patients who had visited an emergency room with chest pain over a ten-year period, the researchers were able to identify four separate subgroups of gender/race combinations, each of which showed significant differences in the way they experience heart attacks.
 These four subgroups were white males, black males, white females, and black females.

 The following infographic breaks down the most telling heart attack symptoms in each of the four subgroups: